wavesnetwork/mvp-standard/FAQ.md

 Effective VPs are widely recognised to be difficult to create, so the goal of the standard is to enable the exchange of these resources between individuals and systems, allowing wider access to examples of these resources, and to allow educators to share and repurpose resources for their learners.
 The standard (sometimes known as Medbiq VP or even MVP) was used by the EC-funded [eViP](http://virtualpatients.eu) program to facilitate the development of a shared bank of 340 VPs, and that project contributed to the development of the standard.

-##Why do the Virtual Scenarios in the WAVES project use a standard called Virtual Patients?
+## Why do the Virtual Scenarios in the WAVES project use a standard called Virtual Patients?
-Simpley because, in most cases, there is no difference between the two!
+Simply because, in most cases, there is no difference between the two!
 A Virtual Patient (VP) is simply a Virtual Scenario (VS) that has a setting in a healthcare context.
 Most VS can be represented using the VP standard.

 The primary reason why the standard is designed for VPs is that those who developed it were working in medicine and healthcare education, so they chose to use the word "patient".
 However, it soon became apparent that this technology can be used for more than just healthcare.
 There are some healthcare-specific elements in the VP standard, but they can simply be omitted when a scenario does not need to use them.